markjprice/cs14net10/docs/errata/errata.md

 ```

 This code example was correct in earlier editions so must have been accidently introduced during the editing process.
 I apologize for missing it.

+# Page 103 - Getting key input from the user

+> Thanks to [mushobeti](https://github.com/mushobeti) for raising [this issue on November 30, 2025](https://github.com/markjprice/cs14net10/issues/3).

+In Steps 2 and 4, the output of the `Modifiers` should be `None` instead of `0`.
+To output the integer value of the `Modifiers` enum, we would use `arg2: (int)key.Modifiers`.

 # Page 521 - Managing the Northwind sample database with SQLiteStudio, Page 628 - Creating the Northwind database